jenyss/OneConnection/README.md

 * index.html: The main UI.
 * style.css: Contains all styles for the application.

-There is no need for additional setup for the frontend unless changes or additional functionality are required.
+There is no need for additional setup for the frontend unless you would like to change something or add new functionality.

 ### Step 4: Run the Application